Byte: Common uses

 Many programming languages define the data type byte.

 The C and C++ programming languages define byte as an "addressable unit of data storage large enough to hold any member of the basic character set of the execution environment" (clause 3.6 of the C standard).
 The C standard requires that the integral data type unsigned char must hold at least 256 different values, and is represented by at least eight bits (clause 5.2.4.2.1).
 Various implementations of C and C++ reserve 8, 9, 16, 32, or 36 bits for the storage of a byte.
-In addition, the C and C++ standards require that there are no gaps between two bytes.
+In addition, the C and C++ standards require that there be no gaps between two bytes.
 This means every bit in memory is part of a byte.

 Java's primitive data type byte is defined as eight bits.
 It is a signed data type, holding values from −128 to 127.